-Figure 3.33 ► Solar PV and wind capacity additions by scenario, 2018-2030 deployment is supported by huge domestic solar manufacturing capacity (see Chapter 1).
+Solar PV and wind capacity additions double by 2030 in the STEPS and expand nearly fourfold in the NZE Scenario deployment is supported by huge domestic solar manufacturing capacity (see Chapter 1).
 In 2022, the next largest markets for solar PV were the European Union (17% of global additions), United States (9%) and India (8%).
 These remain leading markets in all scenarios, complemented by increasing deployment in Southeast Asia, Africa and the Middle East.